 The University of Washington (UW) is proud to be one of the nation's premier educational and research institutions.
 Our people are the most important asset in our pursuit of achieving excellence in education, research, and community service.
 Our staff not only enjoys outstanding benefits and professional growth opportunities, but also an environment noted for diversity, community involvement, intellectual excitement, artistic pursuits, and natural beauty.

-Northwest Center for Public Health Practice (NWCPHP) has an outstanding opportunity for a temporary Associate Director for Strategic Partnerships.
+Northwest Center for Public Health Practice (NWCPHP) has an outstanding opportunity for a temporary, part-time Associate Director for Strategic Partnerships.
 The NWCPHP provides training, research and evaluation services to support public health organizations.
 As the outreach arm of the University of Washington School of Public Health, the NWCPHP brings academia and practice communities together by offering valuable academic resources to the practice community and conveying everyday-practice perspectives to academia.

 Critical to the success of the NWCPHP are strong collaborative partnerships among stakeholders.
 The Associate Director for Strategic Partnerships is responsible for building and maintaining positive business relationships locally, regionally, and nationally, with a particular focus on the needs of public health practitioners in the six-state region of Alaska, Idaho, Montana, Oregon, Washington, and Wyoming.
 This position is the "face" of the NWCPHP and the Director's designee for representation of the NWCPHP at the local, regional and national levels.
 The Associate Director engages as an active partner in national networks of comparable training and research organizations, attends national meetings/activities related to the NWCPHP mission and serves on national committees associated with multiple grants.